mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/installation.md

 Follow the instructions for building from a tarball at [Installing libmongoc](http://mongoc.org/libmongoc/current/installing.html).

-If you need static libraries, be sure to use the `--enable-static` configure option when building libmongoc.
+If you need static C++ driver libraries and you are configuring the C driver with the `./configure` script, you must pass the `--enable-static` configure option when building libbson/libmongoc.

 ### Step 2: Choose a C++17 polyfill